tari/taricorp.net/content/posts/2022/ti-basic-unicode-splits/index.md

 What enthusiasts often refer to as the TI-8x series of calculators is the TI-83+ and its variants, including the improved TI-84+ and color-screen CE (and happily abandoned CSE) versions.
 These are calculators sold by Texas Instruments and commonly used in middle- and high-school math instruction.
 The internal architecture of these calculators is based on a Zilog Z80 processor with 512 kB or so of Flash memory and 32 kB of RAM (with larger memories in the newer versions).

 Most of the TI graphing calculators support dialects of BASIC, which are usually referred to as TI-BASIC.
-The details differ between calculator families, but here I am concerned with 8x TI-BASIC as used on the TI-83+.
+The details differ between calculator families, but here I am concerned with the TI-BASIC dialect used on the 8x calculators.

 TI-BASIC is stored on calculators as a sequence of **tokens**, each of which is one or two bytes long.
 Each token has a string that it is translated to for display: the token consisting of the bytes `0xbb`,`0x6d` is displayed as `AsmComp`, for instance.

-When programming TI-BASIC on a calculator, code is entered directly as tokens either through keystrokes or by selecting them from a menu.
+When programming TI-BASIC on a calculator, code is entered directly as tokens either through select keystrokes or by selecting tokens from menus.
 While pressing the <kbd>1</kbd> key enters a `1` token, pressing the key sequence <kbd>VARS</kbd>,<kbd>7</kbd>,<kbd>1</kbd> enters the token `Str1`.
 Each syntatic element of the language is unambiguously specified to the calculator as a sequence of keystrokes, even if the representation of a set of tokens as plain text could be interpreted in multiple ways: although the string "sin(" could be displayed by pressing either the <kbd>sin(</kbd> key or the sequence <kbd>s</kbd>,<kbd>i</kbd>,<kbd>n</kbd>,<kbd>(</kbd>, the program as stored on the calculator captures which sequence of keys was pressed (in the form of tokens) and is unambiguous.

 ---